Two Sentence Horror Stories: The Digital Series

 The inception of the show began when writer/director Vera Miao pitched Two Sentence Horror Stories to the Warner Bros. subsidiary Stage 13.

 Based on this pitch, the executives at Stage 13 greenlit the short-form, anthology web series to be made on a low-budget and distributed through the Verizon owned streaming service go90.

-In an 2017 interview with NBC News, Miao recounted:
+In a 2017 interview with NBC News, Miao recounted:

 "I pitched an anthology series inspired by two sentence horror stories that would grapple with contemporary social issues, and reflect the diversity of today's audiences," she said.
 "The folks at Stage 13 responded to the idea immediately.”

 The concept was to draw inspiration from the literary format of a horror story told in only two sentences, that had been popularised by the Reddit thread r/TwoSentenceHorror.
 Although the posts by the reddit community served as inspiration, the two-sentence stories and the screenplays adapted from them were original works of writing by Miao.

 Principal photography of five, fifteen-minute episodes took place in 2016 in Los Angeles, California, under the production model of ‘New Media’.

 The episodes were directed by then up-and-coming filmmakers Vera Miao, J. D. Dillard, Ryan Spindell and Danny Perez.

 The series was received positively, with a limited festival run of selected episodes, before the full series was released online through go90 in 2017.

 In 2018 the merger of Verizon-owned companies Yahoo! and AOL into the subsidiary Oath led to the eventual shutdown of go90.
 The digital series of Two Sentence Horror Stories then became unavailable to stream.

 The series won in the "Action or Sci-Fi" category at the 8th Streamy Awards in October 2018.